kennytilton/MatrixJS/README.md

    return route( mxaFindType( me , :todoApp));
 }
 ````
-No explicit subscribe is necessary because more internals handle that transparently when we read (directly or indirectly thru function calls) a property initialize with a cell (formulaic or input).
+No explicit subscribe is necessary because more internals handle that transparently when we read (directly or indirectly thru function calls) a property initialized with a cell (formulaic or input).

 Speaking of transparency, let us complete the circle and see how the "input" route gets fed and published, this time in the CLJS version where we do not have the transparency provided by the custom accessors of JS:
 ````clojure